teo-tsou/follow_me_5G/README.md

 ### Deploy the Auto-Migration Controller

 For the optimal scheduling of the edge services and the CNFs we developed a migration scheduler-controller.
 Please check the file: auto-migration-controller.py by reading the comments and configure the global parameters to your cluster configs (Node Names, IPs, etc.).
+In our case, the edge app is deployed on a pod while the AMF is deployed on a VM.
 To reproduce our results run the script simultaneously with the scenario scripts on the master-node:

 `root@master:~# python3 auto-migration-controller.py`